jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 ## Where to find the accessibility checker

 There are a couple of ways you can activate the accessibility checker.
+Once you have it open, make sure that the "Keep accessibility checker running while I work" checkbox is checked.

 ### Through the Review Menu item